OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-06.md

 Then I heard the voice of the Lord saying, “Whom shall I send, and who will go for us?”
 And I said, “Here I am.
 Send me!”

 ## Isaiah 6:9
-He said, “Go and tell this people: ‘Keep on hearing, but do not understand; keep on seeing, but do not perceive.’
+He said, “Go and tell this people: ‘Keep on hearing, yet do not understand; keep on seeing, yet do not perceive.’

 ## Isaiah 6:10
 Make the heart of this people callous, make their ears heavy, and shut their eyes; lest they see with their eyes, hear with their ears, understand with their hearts, and turn and be healed.”